-The key things to avoid are legumes, lactose (including most dairy, with the exception of certain cheeses), wheat/gluten, high fructose fruits and sweeteners (honey, agave, corn syrup), members of the onion family (garlic, shallot, scallions) and other vegetables high in inulin.
+The key food groups to avoid include legumes, lactose (including most dairy, with the exception of certain hard cheeses), wheat/gluten, high fructose fruits and sweeteners (honey, agave, corn syrup), members of the onion family (garlic, shallot, scallions) and other vegetables high in inulin (asparagus, artichokes, leeks).

 Berries (Strawberry, Raspberry, Blueberries)